CrashOps/Android-SDK/README.md

 CrashOps.getInstance().enable();
 ```

-**Statically:** Add a [crashops_config.xml file](https://github.com/CrashOps/Android-SDK/blob/0.1.0/library/src/main/res/values/crashops_config.xml) to your 'values' folder and the SDK will read it in every app launch (using this approach may still be overridden by the dynamic approach).
+**Statically:** Add a [crashops_config.xml file](https://github.com/CrashOps/Flutter-Example/blob/v0.1.11/android/app/src/main/res/values/crashops_config.xml) to your [values](https://github.com/CrashOps/Flutter-Example/blob/v0.1.11/android/app/src/main/res/values) folder and the SDK will read it in every app launch (using this approach may still be overridden by the dynamic approach).
 Do you wish to set different values for _debug_ / _release_ ? use [Android flavors](https://developer.android.com/studio/build/build-variants).

 ## Acknowledgments